elishagretton/hangman/README.md

 In milestone_5.py, we created the function play_game() to create an instance of the Hangman game.
 In this function, we set the instructions on how to win/lose the game.
 If the num_lives equal 0, they lose.
 If the user has guessed all the letters, num_letters equals 0 and then the user wins.

+The final hangman_Template.py file is an improved version of milestone_5.py.
+It has more clear docstrings and better function names.

 # License information

+This projected is licensed by the MIT license.
+Please go to LICENSE.txt for more information.